Skrill

 Not recommended for

+- Procurement bound to a published merchant rate card.
 Operators procurement-bound by a published merchant rate card.
 Skrill's merchant rates (1.9-2.9% plus fixed) are tier-based and negotiated per merchant.
-The player-side fees (1% deposit, €1 wallet withdrawal, 3.99% FX) are public; the operator-side economics are not.
-Finance teams that need a benchmark-able rate card before signing will hit the same friction that exists with Paysafe at the parent level.
-Get parallel quotes from MiFinity (a similar iGaming-eWallet product but management-owned and independent) before committing — the negotiation leverage works.
+The player-side fees (free bank funding, 2.5% card funding, 1.75% withdrawal with €3.50 minimum, 3.99% FX) are public, but the operator-side economics are not, so finance teams that need a benchmark-able rate card before signing will hit the same friction that exists with Paysafe at the parent level.
+Get parallel quotes from MiFinity (a similar iGaming-eWallet product but management-owned and independent) before committing, since the negotiation leverage works.

 Reputation